 Feel free to start with a list.
 It helps you develop a basic understanding of personality, background, and traits.

-The danger arises, though, when you use these descriptions as a rigid justification for every behavior.
-That quickly leads to reducing a figure to her assumed core traits: The anxious boy always hides, the funny idiot always cracks jokes, the strong warrior never shows weakness.
-This approach suffocates the liveliness of characters in the bud.
+The danger arises, however, when you use these descriptions as a rigid justification for every behavior.
+Because this quickly leads to a character being reduced to their assumed core traits: the anxious boy always hides, the funny idiot constantly cracks jokes, and the strong warrior never shows weakness.
+This approach smothers the liveliness of characters in the cradle.

-The real goal of these lists is to create a basic understanding.
-The specific traits themselves you only need until you've developed a confident feel for the figure.
-At best the list points the initial direction but doesn't dictate specific actions.
+The real purpose of these lists is to create a basic understanding.
+You only need the specific traits themselves until you've developed a confident feel for the character.
+At best, the list only points the initial direction, but doesn't dictate the specific actions.

 Discovering personality through action

-The actual character emerges in the writing process itself, not in the planning phase.
-When you place your figures in concrete situations, they automatically and organically develop their personality.
-You put a character in a scene, and suddenly their behavior emerges not from an abstract trait list, but from the immediate logic of the situation itself.
+The real character emerges in the writing process itself, not in the planning phase.
+When you place your characters in concrete situations, they automatically and organically develop their personality.
+You put a character into a scene, and suddenly their behavior doesn't arise from an abstract list of traits, but from the immediate logic of the situation itself.

-You no longer think consciously by going through all events and logically deriving how the figure must now act.
-Instead you act from an intuitive understanding.
+You no longer consciously think it through, going over every event and logically deriving how the character would have to act now.
+Instead, you act from an intuitive understanding.
 You know their circumstances, you understand their core.
-You simply know how she feels and how she would act.
-From this intuitive understanding the meaningful, authentic actions emerge on their own.
+You simply know how they feel and how they would act.
+From this intuitive understanding, the sensible, authentic actions arise on their own.

 Understanding through empathy

-Instead of theoretically working through every behavior, you work with real empathy.
-You place yourself inside your character and feel the inner pressure that arises when she faces a difficult decision or does something that goes against her nature.
+Instead of theoretically thinking through every behavior, you work with real empathy.
+You put yourself into your character and feel the inner pressure that arises when they face a difficult decision or do something that contradicts their nature.

 In these moments, you don't ask yourself whether the action really fits the character.
-Instead you feel into the person: How would I feel in this situation?
+Instead, you empathize with the person: How would I feel in this situation?
 Would I submit or rebel?
-Would I flee or seek a creative way out?
-Or would the situation maybe leave me cold?
+Would I flee or look for a creative way out?
+Or would the situation maybe not matter to me at all?

-It is important here that you don't proceed from yourself personally, but really place yourself into this person with all their personal subtleties, which can require a high degree of empathy.
+It's important to note that you're not starting from yourself personally here, but really placing yourself into this person with all their personal nuances, which can require a high degree of empathy.

 This empathic spontaneity replaces the mechanical processing of character traits.
-It leads to authentic reactions that emerge naturally from the person and the situation, not from a theoretical checklist.
+It leads to authentic reactions that arise naturally from the person and the situation, not from a theoretical checklist.

 Human beings are by nature complex and situation-dependent.
-An authentic character shows different facets of their being depending on context and challenge.
-This multilayeredness emerges through deep understanding of the figure, not through deliberately adding contradictions.
+An authentic character shows different facets of their being, depending on context and challenge.
+This complexity arises through deep understanding of the character, not through deliberately adding contradictions.

-The anxious boy acts bravely in a crisis because the circumstances drive him to it.
-The seemingly superficial funny friend reveals unexpected depth in quiet moments.
-The strong warrior fights reluctantly because he knows the value of peace.
-These behaviors don't contradict each other — they complete the picture of a whole person.
+The anxious boy acts bravely in a crisis, because the circumstances drive him to it.
+The seemingly superficially funny friend reveals unexpected depth in quiet moments.
+The strong warrior fights reluctantly, because he knows the value of peace.
+These behaviors don't contradict each other β they complete the picture of a whole person.

-When you understand your figures through empathy and intuition, this natural complexity emerges on its own.
+When you understand your characters through empathy and intuition, this natural complexity arises on its own.

 Intuition as a trained skill

 This empathic, situational approach is the result of intensive training of your subconscious, not a magical gift.
 Your brain has spent thousands of hours studying human behavior in literature, film, and real life.
-It has built a neural network that recognizes complex patterns and can retrieve them in a flash.
+It has built a neural network that recognizes complex patterns and can recall them instantly.

-When you intuitively know how a figure would act, you let this trained network do the work for you.
-Intuition is the point at which craft skill and theoretical knowledge are so deeply internalized that they feel like second nature.
-You trust that you'll make the right decision, the way an experienced craftsman trusts his feel for material and tool.
+When you intuitively know how a character would act, you're letting this trained network work for you.
+Intuition is the point where craft and theoretical knowledge are internalized so deeply that they act like second nature.
+You trust that you're making the right call, the way an experienced craftsman trusts their feel for material and tool.

-This intuitive method leads to characters that feel alive and unpredictable yet remain consistent.
-Their actions don't come from a checklist but from an inner core you know so well that you don't have to constantly analyze it.
-You know your figures the way one knows good friends — not because you've memorized their life history, but because you've understood their nature.
+This intuitive method leads to characters that feel alive and unpredictable, yet remain consistent throughout.
+Their actions don't come from a checklist, but from an inner core you know so well that you don't need to constantly analyze it.
+You know your characters the way you know good friends β not because you've memorized their life story, but because you've understood their nature.

-A good depiction of your world emerges when you have penetrated it so deeply that you can effortlessly draw from its full knowledge.
-Your understanding becomes the compass that directs every action and every conversation of your figures and keeps them consistent, without ever fully revealing this knowledge.
+A good portrayal of your world emerges when you've penetrated it so deeply that you can effortlessly draw on its full knowledge.
+Your understanding becomes the compass that guides and keeps consistent every action and conversation of your characters, without you ever having to fully disclose that knowledge.

-Your knowledge of your world is your toolbox.
-It helps you let figures act authentically and develop actions logically.
-This knowledge encompasses the rules that hold your world together — its geography, its cultures, its history, and the peculiarities of its inhabitants.
+Knowledge of your world is your toolbox.
+It helps you let characters act authentically and develop plot logically.
+This knowledge covers the rules that hold your world together, like its geography, its cultures, its history, and the particularities of its inhabitants.

-A complete document in which you record these facts is extremely valuable.
-Even when you have internalized the world, it remains your personal cheat sheet that ensures consistency across a long story or several works.
+A complete document where you record these facts is extremely valuable.
+Even once you've internalized the world, it remains your personal cheat sheet, securing consistency across a long story or multiple works.

-What is on these pages serves you as a reference, not as a script for the reader.
-And every idea that finds no place in one story is no loss — it simply waits for its chance in another work.
+What's on these pages serves you as reference, not as a script for the reader.
+And any idea that doesn't find a place in one story is no loss β it simply waits for its chance in another work.

-Your figures move through their world as a matter of course.
-Their behavior and dialogue convey to the reader, in passing, what is normal for them — the way we talk about commonly known things without explaining them.
+Your characters move through their world as a matter of course.
+Their behavior and dialogue casually convey to the reader what's normal for them β the way we talk about generally known things without explaining them.

 Things that are normal in this world don't need to be mentioned.
 What gets mentioned are deviations from this normality.

-The reader notices the world's particularities only when they play a role or when someone deviates from the norm:
+The reader notices the world's particularities only once they play a role, or once someone deviates from the norm:

-- that everyone is naked becomes clear when a person wears clothes
+- that everyone is naked becomes clear once a person wears clothing

-- that the main figure has no human form becomes clear when a human shows up and is surprised
+- that the protagonist doesn't have a human form becomes clear once a human appears and is surprised

 This selection is the author's work.
-You decide what stays in the background and what comes to the foreground.
-How your figures experience their world is the topic of the chapter on subjective perception.
+You decide what stays background and what appears in the foreground.
+How your characters experience their world is the topic of the chapter on subjective perception.

 Organic revelation

-Much that is initially hidden from the reader unfolds over time.
-A great revelation often isn't directly planned — it emerges organically from the flow of the action when all elements come together.
+Much of what initially stays hidden from the reader unfolds over time.
+A great revelation is often not directly planned β it emerges organically from the flow of the plot, once all the elements come together.

-Often this happens not through a single dramatic disclosure.
-Instead the picture assembles itself step by step from incidental details that the reader fits into a complete understanding.
-Even when a more detailed revelation comes, the attentive reader has already pieced together the most important parts.
+Often this doesn't happen through a single, dramatic disclosure.
+Instead, the picture assembles step by step from incidental details, which the reader pieces together into a full understanding themselves.
+Even when a more detailed revelation does occur, the attentive reader has already assembled the most important parts themselves.
 This applies to the tragedy of an old war just as much as to the personality of a new acquaintance.

-This natural process of decoding keeps tension alive.
-The reader isn't being fed information but stays in a state of active curiosity, in which they discover the world piece by piece.
+This natural process of decoding sustains the tension.
+The reader isn't fed information, but stays in a state of active curiosity, discovering the world piece by piece themselves.
 They stay invested because they sense that every new factor can change the rules.

 The author as architect of the invisible

-Your greatest strength lies in possessing such a well-grounded knowledge of your world that you can show only the tips of the icebergs with a light hand.
-The reader senses the depth and consistency that lies under the surface, even if they never get to see it fully.
+Your greatest strength lies in possessing such thorough knowledge of your world that you can show, with a light hand, only the tips of the icebergs.
+The reader senses the depth and consistency lying beneath the surface, even if they never get to see it in full.

-You create a living world by approaching it with the same self-evident familiarity with which you walk through the real world.
-You know its rules, its history, its peculiarities — and this knowledge gives your figures the security to move within it authentically.
+You create a living world by meeting it with the same matter-of-factness with which you move through the real world.
+You know its rules, its history, its particularities β and this knowledge gives your characters the confidence to move authentically within it.
 It flows naturally into every line you write.
-The result is a narrative that feels as if it has existed long before the first page and will continue beyond the last page.
+The result is a narrative that feels as if it existed long before the first page and will keep living on after the last.

 Characters are complex beings who move through an often hostile world.
-Their authenticity emerges through the consistent depiction of their inner logic — whether in harmony with the world or in conflict with it.
+Their authenticity arises from the consistent portrayal of their inner logic β whether it's in harmony with the world or in conflict with it.

-The most important thing about a character is that they act authentically — that their actions fit them, even when they appear inappropriate or illogical.
-They fulfill the role they are there for by following their personality.
-How one judges their actions morally is a separate matter.
+The most important thing about a character is that they act authentically β that their actions fit them, even if they seem inappropriate or illogical.
+They fulfill the role they're there for by following their personality.
+How you judge their actions morally is a separate matter.

-A static personality is perfectly fine here.
+A static personality is entirely fine here.
 Changes are natural, but they can go in any direction.
-Most are adaptations to a situation, not lasting changes.
+Most are adaptations to a situation, not permanent changes.

-This doesn't mean characters should be bad from the start.
-Rather the opposite.
-Ideally a person is fine the way they are, without having to change.
+That doesn't mean characters should be bad from the start.
+If anything, the opposite is true.
+Ideally, a person is fine just as they are, without needing to change.
 They have a functioning role in their groups.
-And even when some traits seem negative, that doesn't mean the person would be better without those traits.
+And even if some traits seem negative, that doesn't mean this person would be better off without those traits.

-That every person is different is precisely what makes it interesting.
+That every person is different is exactly what makes it interesting.
 And every trait usually has advantages and disadvantages.

-An anxious boy, even though he is shy, may be helpful precisely because he recognizes dangers quickly.
-A funny idiot, even though he isn't directly helpful, may be the one who lightens the mood and helps the group get along.
-And even an arrogant lazy loner is fine the way she is, because she is in a situation where she can afford that behavior.
+An anxious boy, even if he's shy, is perhaps helpful precisely because of it, since he recognizes danger quickly.
+A funny idiot, even if he's often not directly helpful, maybe makes sure the mood stays light, and the group gets along better.
+And even an arrogant, lazy loner is fine as she is, because she's in a situation where she can afford that kind of behavior.

-Whether a behavior is to be judged good or bad is ultimately the reader's decision.
-But as long as a person manages in their role, there is no reason for them to change.
-And the person is fine in themselves.
+Whether a behavior should be judged as good or bad is ultimately the reader's decision.
+But as long as a person is coping in their role, there's no reason for them to change.
+And the person is fine as they are.

-This is the paragon trope: A figure who is already settled in their core and stays the same across long narrative arcs.
-Their values are firm, their drive is clear, their reactions are largely predictable.
-What changes is the world around them: new figures appear, new conflicts arise, new tasks demand them.
-The figure reacts to these changes without changing themselves.
-The stability is a deliberate choice, and the story is sustainable precisely because the reader can rely on this core.
+That's the paragon trope: a character who is already settled at their core and stays the same across long narrative arcs.
+Their values are fixed, their drive is clear, their reactions are broadly predictable.
+What changes is the world around them: new characters appear, new conflicts arise, new tasks challenge them.
+The character reacts to these changes without changing themselves.
+Stability is a deliberate choice, and the story is compelling precisely because the reader can rely on this core.

-The problem only arises when a person can no longer cope in their situation.
+The problem only arises once a person doesn't cope in their situation.

-But even in an ideal situation, where everyone has their role — or perhaps especially in such a situation — interesting stories are possible.
+But even in an ideal situation, where everyone has their role β or probably especially in such a situation β it's possible to write interesting stories.
 The conflicts don't arise because someone acts incomprehensibly.

-Instead you can show how to live positively in a community.
-There will probably be conflicts, but they don't arise from obvious flaws — rather from the fact that different people with different but largely compatible values and goals have come together.
-These fine-tunings offer far more potential than a story about big conflicts.
+Instead, you can show how people can live together positively in a community.
+There will probably be conflicts, but they don't arise from obvious mistakes, but from the fact that different people with different β but largely compatible β values and goals have come together.
+These fine adjustments offer much more potential than a story about big conflicts.

-This often offers a concrete benefit to the reader, who sees a positive example here of how to deal with small disagreements.
-You don't watch someone with obvious flaws becoming the person you'd like them to be — or not.
-You watch authentic people trying to get along with one another.
+This often offers concrete value for the reader, who sees here a positive example of how to deal with small frictions.
+You don't watch someone with obvious flaws become the person you'd want them to be β or not.
+You watch authentic people try to get along with each other.

 Change through adapting strategies

-Only when a character no longer copes in an environment, when the discrepancy between the character and their environment grows so large that they suffer or fail, is there a reason for them to change something.
+Only once a character doesn't cope in an environment, once the discrepancy between the character and their environment grows so large that they suffer or fail, is there a reason for them to change something.

-Only then does a narrative reason for real change arise — change that the reader will also wish for.
+Only then does a narrative reason for real change emerge, one the reader will also wish for.

-The character recognizes that their behavior isn't useful in this situation, and so they adapt step by step.
+The character recognizes that their behavior isn't useful in this situation, and gradually adapts.

-They never learn that their behavior was actually immoral.
-They only see that it doesn't get them anywhere in the new situation.
+They never learn that their behavior was truly immoral.
+They only realize that it doesn't get them anywhere in the new situation.

-This behavior is never an important part of their personality for them, only the specific manifestation in the situation.
-It is as if they discover a new tool that doesn't even necessarily make the old one obsolete.
+This behavior is never an important part of their personality for them, only the specific expression in the situation.
+It's as if they discovered a new tool that doesn't even necessarily make the old one obsolete.

 Examples:

-- a sexist whose views were helpful in his small tribe but often don't prove helpful in the wider world
+- a sexist whose views were helpful in his small tribe, but often prove unhelpful in the wider world

-- a lecher who quickly experiences consequences for his actions and therefore avoids inappropriate touches
+- a lecher who quickly experiences consequences for his actions, and so avoids improper touching

 Adapting the environment

-The character recognizes that their environment is hostile to them, and leaves or actively changes it.
+The character recognizes that their environment is hostile toward them, and actively leaves or changes it.

-They don't find that they are wrong as a person, only that their environment doesn't fit them and isn't compatible with their idea of a good life.
+They don't think they're wrong as a person, only that their environment doesn't fit them and isn't compatible with their idea of a good life.

 Examples:

-- a revolutionary who rises against an unjust regime
+- a revolutionary who rises up against an unjust regime

 - a worker who quits despite seemingly good conditions

-- a prince who breaks with his family in order not to fulfill their toxic expectations any longer
+- a prince who breaks with his family, to no longer have to meet their toxic expectations

-The character gains a deeper understanding of what they really want.
+The character gains a deeper understanding of what they themselves truly want.

-They notice that their perceived personality is only the manifestation of a deeper core.
+They notice that their perceived personality is only the expression of a deeper core.

 Examples:

-- an outcast who believes he seeks recognition from his original group, but actually seeks recognition for his abilities
+- an outcast who believes they're seeking recognition from their original group, but is actually seeking recognition for their abilities

-- an intelligent slacker who suddenly becomes diligent the moment she loses control, because only then does she realize that her real desire is for control
+- an intelligent slacker who suddenly becomes hard-working the moment she loses control, because only then does she realize her real desire is control

-- a lecher who realizes that for him it was never about the sex itself, but above all about an emotional connection
+- a lecher who realizes it was never about the sex itself, but above all about an emotional connection

 This distinction is helpful when thinking about how a character can react in an unpleasant situation.
-Adapting the strategy is usually the most obvious move, but adapting the environment is often more effective.
-Sometimes a deeper understanding of the self is also necessary to improve the situation.
-Only that, in the end, is true character development.
+Adapting the strategy is usually the most obvious option, but adapting the environment is often more effective.
+Sometimes a deeper understanding of the self is also necessary to actually improve the situation.
+Only that is, in the end, true character development.

-All these ideas rest on the assumption that there is an unchangeable part of personality.
-A wish so deep that it cannot be changed.
-That is the core of the personality.
+All these ideas rest on the assumption that there's an unchangeable part of the personality.
+A desire so deep it can't be changed.
+That's the core of the personality.

 This inner drive forms their core.
 An unchangeable part of the personality.

-What exactly is part of the core, and what is only a consequence of it, is often not unambiguous.
+What exactly is part of the core, and what's only a consequence of it, is often not clear-cut.

-The core is often not directly to be judged morally good or bad.
+The core often can't be judged directly as morally good or bad.
 Depending on the situation, there are different positive and negative ways to live out the core.

-For example, a need for security can show up as caution, but also as surprising bravery in a crisis.
-And a drive for autonomy can appear as rebellion or as withdrawn self-sufficiency.
+For example, a need for security can show up both as caution and as surprising courage in a crisis.
+And a striving for autonomy can show up as rebelliousness or as withdrawn self-sufficiency.

-A figure who seems lazy and funny could in her core be driven by a deep need for control.
-As long as she has control, she is relaxed.
-Everything works.
-She seems carefree.
-The moment she loses control, an entirely different side appears: focused, serious, determined.
-Both states are different manifestations of the same core in different situations.
+A character who seems lazy and funny could, at their core, be driven by a deep need for control.
+As long as they have control, they're relaxed.
+Everything's fine.
+They seem carefree.
+The moment they lose control, a completely different side shows: focused, serious, determined.
+Both states are different expressions of the same core in different situations.

-The core never changes.
-What is visible from outside can differ entirely depending on the environment.
-When you understand your figure's core, you can derive her behavior in any situation.
+The core itself never changes.
+What's visible from the outside can look completely different depending on the environment.
+When you understand your character's core, you can derive their behavior in any situation.

 Different directions of development

 Development can go in any direction.
-Characters may experience setbacks, unlearn strategies, fall back into old patterns, or move in a direction no outsider would recommend.
-As long as the movement is authentic from the core and the situation, it carries the story.
+Characters are allowed to suffer setbacks, unlearn strategies, fall back into old patterns, or move in a direction no outsider would recommend.
+As long as the movement is authentic, arising from the core and the situation, it carries the story.

 Against one's own core

-A figure can turn against her own core in order to fit into a system.
-She gives up something that defines her in order to function.
-From the outside it can look like positive development — she becomes more adapted, less conspicuous, "more mature".
-But she loses a part of herself.
+A character can turn against their own core in order to fit into a system.
+They give up something that defines them, in order to function.
+From the outside, this can look like a positive development β they become more adapted, less conspicuous, βmore mature."
+But they lose part of themselves in the process.

-Sometimes that is sensible.
-A core can often be lived out in various ways, some compatible with society, others less.
-When someone finds a path that fits both them and their environment, that is a successful adaptation.
-When they lose themselves in the process, it is a tragic one.
+Sometimes this makes sense.
+A core can often be lived out in different ways, some more socially compatible, others less.
+If someone finds a way that fits them and their environment, that's a successful adaptation.
+If they lose themselves in the process, it's a tragic one.

 Setbacks and regression

-A figure can lose an adaptation already achieved.
-She falls back into old patterns, fails at a new task, loses confidence in herself or others.
-That too is authentic character work, as long as the relapse is explainable from situation and core.
+A character can lose an adaptation they'd already achieved.
+They fall back into old patterns, fail at a new task, lose trust in themselves or others.
+This is also authentic character work, as long as the relapse is explainable from the situation and the core.

-Stories that allow only upward motion ignore how people actually move through their lives.
-Setbacks aren't the character's failure — they are part of her path.
+Stories that only allow upward movement ignore how people actually go through their lives.
+Setbacks aren't the character's failure, but part of their path.

-In harmony with core and environment, but read negatively from outside
+In harmony with core and environment, but read as negative from outside

-Some developments are coherent from the figure's point of view and accepted in her world, but are perceived as negative by readers from their own moral frame.
-A figure who lives out her core in a world with different norms may seem disturbing to the outsider.
+Some developments are consistent from the character's point of view and accepted within their world, but are perceived as negative by readers judging from their own moral framework.
+A character living out their core in a world with different norms may come across as disturbing to the outsider.

-As long as the development is in harmony with the figure's core and the rules of her world, it is authentic.
-The reader's rejection remains their reaction.
-Some of the strongest narratives live precisely on this friction.
+As long as the development is in harmony with the character's core and the rules of their world, it's authentic.
+The reader's rejection remains their own reaction.
+Some of the strongest stories live precisely off this friction.

 Conflicts between authentic characters

-Interesting conflicts arise when different people with different but equally understandable cores meet.
+Interesting conflicts arise when different people with different, but equally understandable, cores collide.

 A character who seeks security through structure will have difficulties with someone who needs freedom through spontaneity.
 Both act from their core.
 The conflict arises from the collision of their worldviews.

 Show the logic of both sides.
-Let the reader decide whom they agree with — or realize that the conflict can only be negotiated, hardly resolved.
+Let the reader decide for themselves whom they agree with β or realize that the conflict can only be negotiated, but barely resolved.

 Societies without constructed conflicts

-The same applies on the level of society.
+The same holds on the level of society.
 Instead of constructing a villain or an obviously broken world, describe a system seriously.
 Try to imagine a society that really works.
-If you are honest and think the implications through to the end, you'll find places that are better for some participants and worse for others.
-That is where stories arise without you having to force conflicts.
-Slice-of-life narratives often live on exactly this — adventure and fantasy could use more of it.
+If you're honest about it and think the implications through to the end, you'll find places that are better for some people involved and worse for others.
+That's where stories emerge, without you having to force conflict.
+Slice-of-life stories often live exactly off this β adventure and fantasy could use more of it.

-A story doesn't even need an open conflict.
-A society can, for example, materially provide for everyone but let interpersonal bonds erode on the side, without the inhabitants experiencing that as a problem — for them it is everyday life.
-Even hardships like everyday violence can be unremarkable for those involved, because they never knew anything different.
-The reader feels the tension; the participants don't.
-This discrepancy between their normality and his perception alone can carry a story.
+A story doesn't even need an open conflict for this.
+A society can, for example, provide materially for everyone while letting interpersonal bonds erode along the way, without the inhabitants experiencing it as a problem β for them, it's just everyday life.
+Even hardships like everyday violence can go unnoticed by those involved, because they've never known anything else.
+The reader feels the tension; the people involved don't.
+This discrepancy between their normality and the reader's perception can carry a story on its own.

-Just as well, a story can show a society that really works for most people.
-A community based on mutual trust, voluntary cooperation, and grown relationships.
-That too is a valid narrative space.
-Friction here arises not from oppression but from the small tensions that arise in any honest coexistence.
-Slice-of-life in a functioning world is no contradiction but a narrative form of its own.
+Likewise, a story can show a society that really works well for most people.
+A community built on mutual trust, voluntary cooperation, and grown relationships.
+This too is a valid narrative space.
+Friction here doesn't arise from oppression, but from the small tensions that arise in any honest coexistence.
+Slice-of-life in a functioning world isn't a contradiction, but a narrative form of its own.

 The core as compass

-Empathy leads you to the figure.
+Empathy leads you to the character.
 The core leads you to their actions.

 Your knowledge of the core is your compass.
-A character who consistently acts from their core is always interesting because they are real.
+A character who acts consistently from their core is always interesting, because they're real.

 A protagonist usually needs more than one goal.
-Three fundamental drives that run in parallel give her depth and anchor her humanly.
-A single goal makes the figure flat, reduces her to a function in the plot.
+Three fundamental drives, running in parallel, give them depth and anchor them as human.
+A single goal makes the character flat, reducing them to a function in the plot.

 These three drives are: